 You can obtain both over-the-counter medicines (which do not need a prescription from your doctor) and prescribed medicines from a pharmacist.

-Repeat dispensing means they can supply you with medicines for up to a year, without you having to see your GP each time a prescription runs out.
+Repeat dispensing means they can supply you with prescribed medicines for up to a year, without you having to see your GP each time a prescription runs out.

 Getting advice on medication